shamansir/rpd/docs/sections/api.md

 #### `Rpd.addPatch([title], [definition]) → Patch`

-Adds new patch to the network.
+Adds new Patch to the Network.
 Patch is a container for a set of nodes and connections between them.
-Every patch added this way is _opened_ by default, which means that it is rendered right away, and reacts immediately to every following change.
+Every Patch added this way is _opened_ by default, which means that it is rendered right away, and reacts immediately to every following change.
 You may set a patch title here and, also optionally, define handlers for the [events happening inside](./events.md#Patch), this way:

 #### `Rpd.addClosedPatch(title, [definition]) → Patch`

-Adds new patch to the network almost the same way as `addPatch` above, but this patch is closed when you add it, so you need to explicitly call its `open()` method when you want this patch to render.
+Adds new Patch to the Network almost the same way as `addPatch` above, but this patch is _closed_ when you add it, so you need to explicitly call its [`open()`](#patch-open) method when you want this patch to render.

+Patch may exist in two conditions: _opened_ — when you, as a user, observe all the events happening inside, new nodes appear, links connect, data flows, and everything is visually in motion, and _closed_ — when you, as a user, see nothing, but all the rendering yet happens somewhere in background.
+When you switch some Patch from closed state to an opened one, it shows everything happened before in the target you assigned, and vice versa.

-This method becomes useful when you have some dependent patch you don't want to be displayed until requested.
+It becomes useful when you have a Network of Patches and you want to show some while hiding others.
+In another words, you have some dependent Patch you don't want to be displayed until requested.
 This type of patches I'd recommend to call _Procedure Patch_, which is, unlike the _Root Patch_, treated as secondary.

+All the Patches are opened by default.
+So to add initially closed patch, use this exact method (`Rpd.addClosedPatch`) or use [`patch.close()`](#patch-close), when you want to close it later.

 <!-- IN PROGRESS -->